LamsyA/JIT-UNISWAP-V4-HOOK/README.md

 - **Dynamic Liquidity Provisioning:** The hook calculates the amount of liquidity to provide based on the size of the swap and the price of the token at the time of the swap.
 - **Chainlink Price Feed Integration:** The real-time price of tokens is fetched using the Chainlink Price Feed, allowing the JIT hook to provide accurate liquidity based on market conditions.
 - **Post-Swap Liquidity Removal:** After the swap occurs, the liquidity and profit are removed, and the funds are sent back to the JIT hook contract.
-- **Supports Pair Deposits:** Liquidity providers can deposit token pairs into the JIT hook to be used for liquidity provision.
+- **Supports Pair Deposits:** Liquidity providers can deposit token pairs our JIT hook to be used for liquidity provision.

 ## How It Works